Skip to content

 Please note: You are not obliged to contact the embassy of your home country during the asylum procedure.
 However, it may be helpful if you present old documents, such as old school reports or similar, within the first 6 months of your arrival in order to document your efforts.

 Important: You have to document your efforts to verify your identity.
-So if you, e.g. go to your embassy to ask for an ID, you can ask them to confirm in writing that you were there.
+So, for example, if you go to your embassy to request documents, it is advisable to ask for a written confirmation or receipt.
 You can also take photos, etc. The more evidence you have, the better.
 If you are concerned you may get deported, seek advice from a counselling centre or a lawyer in advance.
 You can find a counselling centre nearby, e.g. on proasyl.de.
 To search for a lawyer, check rechtberaterkonferenz.de.

 Qualified vocational training refers to vocational training in a state-recognised or similarly regulated skilled occupation ("Ausbildungsberuf") which lasts at least two years.
 You will find a list of all the skilled occupations which require vocational training ("qualifizierte Ausbildungsberufe") at bibb.de.